 That “You’re Rejected”.

 But have you ever thought why have you been rejected.
-It all starts with hiring manager’s ability to look for specific cues and behavioural traits that help them to evaluate you on each and every action you do.
-Right from your entering the interview room to the way you sit, speak, your body language, how well you have dressed up and a plenty of other things, hiring managers notice everything.
+It all starts with the recruiter’s ability to look for specific cues and behavioural traits that help them to evaluate you on each and every action you do.
+Right from your entering the interview room to the way you sit, speak, your body language, how well you have dressed up and a plenty of other things, recruiters notice everything.

-Every hiring manager is different and has a different evaluation criteria of a candidate.
+Every recruiter is different and has a different evaluation criteria of a candidate.

-So, what do hiring managers look for in a candidate during the interview?
+So, what do recruiters look for in a candidate during the interview?

 Let us dive into the exact details and how you can make your way into cracking the interview with ease.

 1. Be Prepared and Practise Hard